-3c.
+- c.
 What court case management software does your state use?
-If multiple, please indicate the most common:

-- Although there is great variance throughout the state, the Child Protection Courts utilize CPCMS.
-The CIP funds CPCMS and OCA operates and maintains the software. - 3d.
-Have you employed any new technology or applications to strengthen your work? - During COVID-19, all-in person meetings, events, and trainings have been cancelled beginning in March 2020.
-All CIP activities currently occur through the use of Zoom meetings and the Zoom webinar feature.
-The 2020 annual judicial conference mentioned above was presented virtually in partnership with the Texas Center for the Judiciary who employed a Learning Management System to do so.
-CIP will partner with OCA to determine what technology solutions are needed to encourage continued virtual or hybrid proceedings.
-Beginning in Fall 2021, CIP meetings and conferences will resume in person. - 4.
+If multiple, please indicate the most common: - Although there is great variance throughout the state, the Child Protection Courts utilize CPCMS.
+The CIP funds CPCMS and OCA operates and maintains the software. - d.
+Have you employed any new technology or applications to strengthen your work? - CIP is partnering with OCA to pilot equipment that enables continued participation in hybrid court proceedings.
+The OWL camera has been beneficial to allow for virtual participation at the case level and will likely be utilized in CIP-related meetings in the future to allow for increased engagement among participating stakeholders, many of whom live in various parts of the state. - e.
+Do any of these systems include an electronic filing system? - 4.
 Please describe any continuity planning the CIP has led or has been involved in if not noted above.
 Continuity planning includes prevention and recovery planning for threats such as public health crises, natural disasters, or cyber-attacks.
-This may include, for example, technology support for remote hearings or legal representation, developing guidance, coordinating with other agencies, or otherwise ensuring back-up approaches are in place to ensure needed services are able to continue.

-- Texas CIP participated in the federal Disaster Planning and Response Workgroup organized by the Child Welfare Capacity Building Center for States.
-A Virtual Hearing Bench Book is currently under development that will complement the Child Protection Law Bench Book.
-CIP also produced various training opportunities and resources such as webinars and Judge and Attorney Resource Letters. - 5.
+This may include, for example, technology support for remote hearings or legal representation, developing guidance, coordinating with other agencies, or otherwise ensuring back-up approaches are in place to ensure needed services are able to continue. - Texas CIP participated in the federal Disaster Planning and Response Workgroup organized by the Child Welfare Capacity Building Center for States. - 5.
 Considering the phases of change management and how you integrate these into practice, are there phases of the process (e.g., Phase I-need assessment, Phase II-theory of change) that you struggle with integrating more than others? - No. - 6.
 Is there a topic or practice area that you would find useful from the Capacity Building Center for Courts?
-Be as specific as possible (e.g., data analysis, how to evaluate trainings, more information on research about quality legal representation, how to facilitate group meetings, etc.) - Development of a Texas-specific Reasonable Efforts Judicial Academy and potentially a similar training for attorneys.
+Be as specific as possible (e.g., data analysis, how to evaluate trainings, more information on research about quality legal representation, how to facilitate group meetings, etc.) - Not at this time.
+The CBCC liaison is very responsive to the needs of the entire Texas CIP team.